2026 FIFA World Cup bids: 2026 World Cup host election results

-The United bid won receiving 134 votes, while the Morocco bid received 65 votes.
+The United bid won receiving 134 votes, whilst the Morocco bid received 65 votes.
 No representative within their home confederation CONCACAF voted against the United bid, whilst eleven representatives within their home confederation CAF voted against the Morocco bid.
 The Brazil representative voted for the Morocco bid reportedly thinking the vote was private, despite its home confederation CONMEBOL having endorsed the United bid overall.
-Iran voted for the option "None of the bids", while Cuba, Slovenia and Spain abstained from voting.
+Iran voted for the option "None of the bids", and Cuba, Slovenia and Spain abstained from voting.